• Skip to primary navigation

 While we are not sure if this release will make it for the first quarter of 2023 or have any internal Garmin product information.
 Releasing the watch in the beginning of 2023 is somewhat overdue.
 Nonetheless, Garmin has introduced many new watches recently, some clearly bridge the gaps between high-end and mid-range product lines. (e.g. the new Forerunner 955).
 It must be noted that Garmin often releases its new products in late summer or early autumn.
 With this in mind, this may be a release for this winter?
 Exciting news to be confirmed!

 The Vivoactive 3 was first released in 2017, and the Vivoactive 4 then followed in 2019.
-If Garmin follows that trend, then we should expect a new device announcement and release before 2023 first quarter ends – giving us all something to look forward to.
+If Garmin follows that trend, then we should expect a new device announcement and release before 2023 last quarter ends – giving us all something to look forward to.

 The Vivoactive collection